The Only Apartment Moving Checklist You’ll Ever Need

 Eat Your Stash

 Do you really want to pay to move your food?
-Certainly you don’t want to waste it.
+Certainly, you don’t want to waste it.
 You’re three weeks away from the big day.
-Start eating through your stores of food.
-Try not to buy anything new unless it’s absolutely necessary and will be eaten ASAP.
+Solution: Start eating through your stores of food, and try not to buy anything new unless it’s absolutely necessary and will be eaten ASAP.
+Then, when you’re settled in your new home, what a great opportunity for a fresh start — in your pantry.

 Moving Week: It’s Go Time!

-Now you’re getting into crunch time and hopefully you’re all set on the mundane but necessary and important things, so you can dedicate this week to finishing packing up, painting, repairing, and cleaning your apartment.
-We always suggest packing one room at a time, if possible, which then gives you a great opportunity to take a break from packing to do any necessary work on a given room to bring it up to move-out condition.
+Now you’re getting into crunch time.
+Hopefully, you’re all set on the mundane but necessary and important things on the apartment moving checklist, so you can dedicate this week to packing up, painting, repairing, and cleaning.
+We always suggest packing one room at a time, if possible, which then gives you the chance to take a break from packing to bring each room up to move-out condition.
 This is also a superb time to make last-minute donations of items you took a second look at and decided not to keep.

 A Few Days Out…